vanessa-kang/tp/docs/UserGuide.md

 General | How do I check which modules are offered by NUS? | For more info on which modules are offered by NUS, visit [here](https://nusmods.com/modules?sem[0]=1&sem[1]=2&sem[2]=3&sem[3]=4 "NUSMODS").
 General | What is a valid semester index? | For the purpose of this planning software, we have come to a decision to limit the maximum number of semesters an undergraduate can take to 10, which is 5 academic years.
 The notation they are represented by is by an integer of value 1 to 10.
 For a fresh undergraduate, they will begin at semester index of 1.
 For a year 3 student who is currently in semester 1, the semester index will be 5.
 Please refer to the appendix for more information.
 General | What is a valid grade? | **Letter Grades**: A+, A, B+, B, B-, C+, C, D+, D, F , **Special Grades**: CS, CU, S, U, W, IC, IP, AUD, WU, EXE, **If you have yet to have a grade for the module**: NT
 General | What is the name of the saved file? | The name of the saved file is `PlanNUS.txt` and can be found at the base of the folder, in the same location as your PlanNUS.jar.

-## Useful Links
+## <br>Useful Links

 * [**About Us**](https://ay2021s1-cs2113t-f12-1.github.io/tp/AboutUs.html)
 * [**Configuration guide**](https://ay2021s1-cs2113t-f12-1.github.io/tp/ConfigurationGuide.html)